Shadow and Substance: History

 The play was originally produced by Eddie Dowling at the John Golden Theatre on January 26, 1938.
 Directed by Peter Godfrey, settings by David M. Twachtman, costumes by Helene Pons, and the art director was James C. Scully.

 Soon after, Dowling gave the rights to a Josephite priest in New Orleans named Edward Francis Murphy, who worked with theater students at Xavier University of Louisiana.
 Murphy himself would later pass on the rights to a local company which produced a version starring Sinclair Lewis.

+Adaptations

+It was adapted for Australian radio in 1941 starring Grant Taylor.

 Charlie Chaplin purchased the film rights in 1942 and wrote a script, intending to cast Joan Barry in the lead.
 Their subsequent relationship led to legal troubles and a public downturn in Chaplin's popularity, so the project was never begun, and the script remains in the Chaplin archives.

 It was first published by Samuel French in 1944.